 SORREL – It’s the Christmas fruit but it’s common all year round, and they make a tea out of their dry leaves, while the mild sweet fruit looks like an apple, but lighter and eaten as any fruit.

 SWEET APPLE – Gosh! how many I have eaten of those! its’ a brown rounded fruit, kind of ugly from outside, it needs to be really really soft when ripe.
 You just squeeze the top and bottom extremities and it should open perfectly in two.
 Take out the black seeds and eat it up (not the skin of course).
 So sweet and delicious.

-MAMEY – The Jamaican mamey is native to the West Indies and northern South America, although here, in Bahamas and St Croix is where it mainly is found growing spontaneously.
-It’s a thick brown skinned big fruit oval shaped with a dark bright orange pulp, very sweet and rich in nutrition.
+MAMEY – The Jamaican mamey is native to the West Indies and northern South America, although here, in the Bahamas and St Croix is where it mainly is found growing spontaneously.
+It’s a thick brown skinned big fruit oval shaped with dark bright orange pulp, very sweet and rich in nutrition.
 One of those makes a meal.
 It’s really satisfying for the belly.

 ACKEE AND SALTFISH

-This is my favourite dish ever, (see head picture, served with johnny cakes).
+This is my favorite dish ever, (see the head picture, served with johnny cakes).
 I would eat it every day if it was not so heavy.
 It’s done sauteed with onion and tomatoes, and saltfish, of course.
 The akee is boiled first and then mixed together in a pan.
 There is also a vegetarian (lighter) version without fish, just the akee and some other veggies, especially it comes served with calaloo which is cooked just like sauteed spinach.

 CURRY GOAT – This is one of Jamaican’s favourite dishes.
 Goat meat has a very strong flavour and not everybody is fun of it.
 The curry gives it a little extra taste.
 But it’s still very strong.
 If you like to experiment, this is a very rich plate.
 Served with salad and rice and peas.